The Many-colored Rush Tyrant may soon be placed in a monotypic family of its own. The Tachuridae. Photo: Rich Hoyer

 Day 2: Our first day of birding will be on the outskirts of town, in a reserve of mixed grasslands and semi-deciduous forest.
 The entrance drive may yield Red-winged Tinamou and perhaps even Red-legged Seriema and Greater Rhea, some of the most spectacular birds of South America.
 We’ll be on the look out for such interesting species as Small-billed Tinamou, Whistling Heron, the long-tailed and colourful Chotoy Spinetail, the furtive Tawny-crowned Pygmy-Tyrant, and Grassland Sparrow.
 Night in Santa Cruz.

 Day 3: We’ll leave early this morning for the drive south to new habitats.
-Thanks to the newly paved highway connecting Bolivia to Argentina, the drive to the Bolivian Chaco is not as arduous as it once was, and we’ll have time for roadside stops.
-We’ll pass through a range of habitat transitions: the tall, dry forests are home to the near-endemic Bolivian Slaty-Antshrike and the loud and strikingly coloured Striped-backed Antbird, while the more humid Andean foothill woodlands are inhabited by Double-toothed Kite, Turquoise-fronted Parrot, lively Green-cheeked Parakeets, and Plush-crested Jay.
+Thanks to the newly paved highway connecting Bolivia to Argentina, the drive to the Bolivian Chaco is not as arduous as it was only a decade ago, and we’ll have time for roadside stops.
+We’ll pass through a range of habitat transitions: the tall, dry forests are home to the near-endemic Bolivian Slaty-Antshrike and the loud and strikingly coloured Striped-backed Antbird, while the more humid Andean foothill woodlands are inhabited by Blue-fronted Parrot, lively Green-cheeked Parakeets, and Plush-crested Jay.
 Night in Camiri.

 Days 4–5: Bolivia shares with Paraguay and Argentina the mix of thorn forest, scrub, and savanna habitats called Chaco, which supports several endemic species.
 We’ll spend all of one day driving roads through this area, stopping whenever we see activity, and we’re certain to find many species not possible anywhere else on the tour.
 One of the primary targets is Black-legged Seriema, seen more easily on this tour than on any other itinerary.
 Other characteristic birds are the well-named Many-colored Chaco-Finch, the delightful Larklike Brushrunner, and the jay-like Brown Cacholote.
 The Crested Hornero, a clever variation on the ubiquitous Rufous Hornero, is scarcer but certainly possible, as are the subtle Cinereous Tyrant and the striking Black-crowned Monjita, a tyrant flycatcher that sits on open perches.
 White-barred Piculet and Checkered Woodpecker are certainly possible, and we can always hope for Black-bodied Woodpecker.